-Travel Guide: Cresta de Gallo Island in Sibuyan, Romblon
+Cresta de Gallo Island Travel Guide

 But during my recent trip to Romblon, I was finally able to get the chance to visit one of my dream destinations in my bucket list—Cresta de Gallo Island!

-I am particularly grateful to Department of Tourism (DOT) Region IV MIMAROPA Director, Minerva Morada, for inviting me, along with tour operators, to revisit Romblon and its key attractions.
+I am particularly grateful to the Department of Tourism (DOT) Region IV MIMAROPA Director, Minerva Morada, for inviting me, along with tour operators, to revisit Romblon and its key attractions.
 The purpose of our tour to Romblon was to reassess key destinations that can be offered to prospective Romblon International Cruise Lines tourists; Romblon is currently being recognized internationally because of its breathtaking views, historical sites, beaches, and fun-loving people, so it was our job to point out key destinations in the province.
 But of course, I went to Romblon not solely to work—I also had lots of fun and relaxation in the province.

 We started our first day in Romblon early.
 At around 6 AM, we left our accommodation, the beach house of Mayor Salem Tansingco in San Fernando, Sibuyan Island, to Cresta de Gallo Island.
 We were recommended to leave early for the island since the sea would be calmer.

 Sailing to Cresta de Gallo Island was such a wonderful experience.
 We were able to see the horizon (you can hardly see this view in the city), and everything was blue and bright.
-Sibuyan Sea was also so calm and the panoramic landscape of Mt.
+The Sibuyan Sea was also so calm and the panoramic landscape of Mt.
 Guiting Guiting was so dreamy, that it was almost as if that day was made perfect for us.

 After about an hour of crossing the Sibuyan Sea, we were finally able to see the clear turquoise waters of Cresta de Gallo.
-Since it was a low tide, we docked at the other side of the island.
+Since it was low tide, we docked at the other side of the island.

 While everyone else moved towards the tip of the island from where we docked, the adventurous me decided to walk towards the opposite direction with my Fitbit Blaze smart fitness watch.
-Apart from the excitement of knowing the number of steps my Fitbit will report, my aim was also to explore the entire island by foot.
-Along the way I was greeted by rock formations, blue skies, and calm seas.
+Apart from the excitement of knowing the number of steps my Fitbit will report, my aim was also to explore the entire island on foot.
+Along the way, I was greeted by rock formations, blue skies, and calm seas.
 It was only when I finally reached the other side of the island did I notice that I already did more than 6,000 steps according to my Fitbit Blaze watch.
 Hooray to calories burned!